christosgalano/devops-with-github/docs/actions/environments.md

-# GitHub Actions - Environments
+# GitHub Actions: Environments

-## General
+## Overview

 GitHub is a powerful tool for developers, and one of its most useful features is the ability to create different environments for different stages of development.
 In this post, we'll explore what GitHub environments are, how they work, and some examples of how they can be used.

-An environment on GitHub is essentially a collection of resources and settings that are used to run code.
+An environment on GitHub is essentially a collection of References and settings that are used to run code.
 These environments can be used for different stages of development, such as development, staging, and production.
 By creating separate environments for each stage, developers can ensure that their code is thoroughly tested and ready for deployment before it goes live.

 One of the key benefits of using GitHub environments is that they allow for easy collaboration and testing.
 For example, a developer can create a development environment and invite other team members to collaborate on the code.
 This allows for real-time feedback and testing, which can help catch bugs and other issues early on.